Sora waterbird with a Candy-Corn Bill Survives Cat Attack

 Soras are common and the most abundant rail species in North America.
 Their population was stable between 1966 and 2015 according to the North American Breeding Bird Survey.
 While Sora populations are stable right now, they are at risk due to declining wetland habitats, because of urban and agricultural development.
 Another cause of decline is their night migration that presents challenges in the air and frequently results in collisions with lighted towers.

-If you see a bird or animal in distress, please call our Support Centre helpline at 604-526-7275 and provide detailed information for our staff and volunteers to best support and assist you.
+If you see a bird or animal in distress, please contact our Support Centre for assistance.
 Thank you for saving your local wildlife.

 Help Save Your Local Wildlife Today!